 One-of-a-kind bioelectric technology

-AMT generates electricity that mimics the body's physiologic electric fields and may reduce the risk of infection2-5 while supporting the body's natural healing process.6
+V.Dox Technology generates electricity designed to mimic the skin's physiologic electrical energy and may reduce the risk of infection2-5 while supporting the body's natural healing process.6

 Inspired by the Body